iluwatar/java-design-patterns/priority-queue/README.md

 Use the Priority Queue pattern when:

 * The system must handle multiple tasks that might have different priorities.
-* Different users or tenants should be served with different priority.
+* Different users or tenants should be served with a different priority.

 ## Credits